Completion of the Labor and Employment Law Concentration requires that all concentration students:

 None of these requirements may be waived for any Labor and Employment Law Concentration students.

-As soon as a concentration student has met these stated criteria, the student should complete and file a Notice of Concentration Completion form with the Registrar's office.
+As soon as a concentration student has met these stated criteria, the student should complete and file a Notice of Concentration Completion form with the Office of Academic Services.
 This form lists all Concentration courses taken, the grades received, the course credits received for Concentration courses and the successful completion of the writing requirement.